eminbaxishli514-cloud/eminbaxishli514-cloud/README.md

 I have a proven track record in high-stakes environments, having led teams to finalist positions in numerous national and international hackathons.
 My focus is on leveraging AI and IoT to solve real-world challenges in agritech, green energy, and infrastructure security.

-Beyond research, I am a competitive security enthusiast, currently holding a 1st place ranking in CTFtime National and multiple medals in international innovation and math competitions, including IWISE and the Huawei ICT Competition.
+Beyond research, I am a competitive security enthusiast, currently holding a 1st place ranking in CTFtime National and multiple achievements in international innovation and math competitions, including International Youth Math Challange and the Huawei ICT Competition.